mrdanpsmith/git-deploy/README.md

 **The post-receive hook is not executing on push.**

 Make sure that the post-receive hook is marked as executable according to your operating system (chmod +x on unix-like systems).

+**My deployment script is not executing on push.**

+Make sure that the deployment script is marked as executable according to your operating system (chmod +x on unix-like systems).

 **The remote push refuses to update the target server.**